alexeyalbert/Xray/README.md

 - Xcode with the macOS 15.6 SDK or later
 - A userscript manager such as [Violentmonkey](https://violentmonkey.github.io/) for direct browser capture
-- An OpenAI or OpenRouter API key only if you want automatic topic generation
+- An OpenRouter API key only if you want automatic topic generation

 ## Build and run